Locations

 Location Details

-Location Name* [required]
+Location Name* [required field]

 Defines the name of the location for internal reference.
 Often this would be the suburb that the store is located in.